arlandfran/white-library/testing.md

 - As an admin add/edit/delete products

-Admins have CURD capabilities through the profile menu
+Admins have CRUD capabilities through the profile menu

 ## Responsive Testing